lespicker/jekyll-bootstrap/_posts/2012-03-25-israel-a-nation-of-stark-contrasts.md

 Every day, five times a day, the city’s minarets blare out their call to prayer over ramped-up loudspeakers.
 Here, Israeli Arabs enjoy freedoms unimagined in the rest of the Arab world.
 Of course there are still issues of equity, as there are in every democracy on earth, but in Israel there are forums in which to address them.
 <h3>A Half-Dozen Tips for visiting Israel</h3>
-<span style="font-weight: normal;">1.Hire a good guide.
+1.Hire a good guide.
 Get recommendations.
 Search the web.
 Do your due diligence.
 Whether on a tour or one-on-one, a good guide will make a world of difference.
-Plus, there is so much history, only a good guide will be able to tie it all together.</span>
+Plus, there is so much history, only a good guide will be able to tie it all together.

 2. Try the falafel.
 Even if you have tried falafel and hated it in the U.S., try it again here.
 Falafel reigns supreme in Israel and it is very, very good; fresh ingredients, deeply fried, and nestled in a pita covered with sauce and salad.